-Juncker plans 'geopolitical' Balkans tour
+Juncker to go on 'geopolitical' Balkans tour

 Another EU contact said Madrid's paper had been drafted before Catalonia, a Spanish region, voted to split from Spain in a referendum in December, and that it contained "nothing new".

-A third contact said that unless the Catalonia crisis flared up again, Spain was unlikely to make a big fuss.
+A third contact said that unless the Catalonia crisis flared up before May, Madrid was unlikely to make a big fuss on Kosovo.

 Turkey not invited

-The Spanish paper, seen by EUobserver, mentioned the need to reach out to Turkey - the only other place with an EU membership perspective.
+Spain's informal paper, seen by EUobserver, also mentioned the need to make nice with Turkey - the only other place with an EU membership perspective.

-"Despite the current circumstances, Turkey must not be forgotten", Spain said, referring to Turkish president Recep Tayyip Erdogan's authoritarian crackdown.
+"Despite the current circumstances, Turkey must not be forgotten", Madrid said, referring to Turkish president Recep Tayyip Erdogan's authoritarian crackdown.

 "It is our oldest enlargement partner, joined to us in a strong multidimensional relation.
-It is also both a key player in the region and a basic strategic ally of the EU," it said.
+It is also both a key player in the region and a basic strategic ally of the EU," Spain said in its own geopolitics.

-Erdogan had voiced interest in attending the Sofia summit in May.
+Erdogan has voiced interest in attending the Sofia summit.

 But EU officials felt his coming would overshadow the event, with Tusk and Juncker aiming to meet him in a smaller "institutional summit" in February or March instead.